 3. Use a deep conditioning treatment

-4. Apply leave-in conditioner
+4. Apply a leave-in conditioner

 Shop the Products